rajanarjun/http-server/README.md

 # HTTP server in C
-This is a lightweight HTTP server implemented in C for the purpose of learning C language and Hyper Text Transfer Protocol (HTTP).
+A lightweight HTTP server implemented in C. An interesting project to learn the C language and Hyper Text Transfer Protocol (HTTP).
+This project also gives an understanding of how HTML pages are shown on the web in accordance to RFC standards.

-This project gives an understanding of the HTTP protocol and RFC standards; how requests and responses are handled, low-level communication between "server" and "client".
-Helps learn fundamental concepts in C and programming in general; memory management, string parsing/manipulation, defensive programming (ensuring that requests do not allow dangerous path traversal, such as "../server\_root"), network/socket programming, and multi-threading/concurrency.

 #### Current implementation:
 - Supports HTTP/1.0, HTTP/1.1
 - Handles GET requests
 - Serves static files (HTML, .jpg, .png, etc)
 - Custom error pages
+- Handles dangerous path traversals

-#### Future implementation to include:
+#### Future implementation to try:
 - Basic logging
 - Handling concurrent connections
 - Multi-threaded request handling

-#### Directory Stucture:
-To be added.

 #### Prequisites:
 - GCC or Clang compiler